raph-amiard/sublime-typescript/README.md

 You need to have node.js installed before anything.

 Clone the repository in your sublime "Packages" directory.
-You need to clone with the --recursive option, or to put the typescript *source* into the lib/typescript directory.
 You also need to ensure that the node executable is on your path, or that the "node_path" key is set somewhere in a typescript.sublime-settings settings file that sublime text can reach.